gasparka/thesis/docs/3_synthesis.rst

         def main(self, a):
             local_var = a

-Alternative is to follow the definition of dynamic typing and execute the code, after what the value can be inspected and type inferred. :numref:`class-vars` shows this method applied on the class variable, the Python function``type()`` can be used to query the variable type.
+An alternative is to follow the definition of dynamic typing and execute the code, after what the value can be inspected and type inferred. :numref:`class-vars` shows this method applied on the class variable, the Python function``type()`` can be used to query the variable type.